-Nothing gentle will remain is an online publication inviting artists and audiences to speculate on how we gather together, now and in the future.
-The publication condenses a year-long exchange with the contributing artists and Open School East and will be available online from 15 June 2020 and in print at a later date.
+Nothing gentle will remain* is an online publication inviting artists and audiences to speculate on how we gather together, now and in the future.
+The publication condenses a year-long exchange with the contributing artists and Open School East.
+The project is online now and will be available in print at a later date.

 The project was initially conceived as a series of artist commissions to be presented across Margate this spring.
 These were to engage with the different timescales, paces and rhythms of a seaside town – from its ancient myths to its daily tides – ultimately inviting audiences to come together and take up space; to explore what might happen if we spill over and ooze out.